486958 Arrokoth: Surface features

 The geology of Arrokoth, with comet 67P to scale.
 Weeyo is depicted in cool colors (blues and greens) and Wenu in warm (yellows and reds).
 The labels 'bm', 'dm', 'pm', 'rm' and 'um' indicate bright, dark, patterned (mottled), rough and undifferentiated material, respectively.
 The eight rolling topographic units 'ma' to 'mh' may be the ancestral building blocks of Wenu. 'sp' are small pits/craters.
 Green 'lc' (large crater) is Sky, the yellow bright material at the neck is Akasa Linea, and the ring surrounding the purple unit 'mh' is Kaʾan Arcus.

-The surfaces of each lobus of Arrokoth display regions of varying brightness along with various geological features such as troughs and hills.
-These geological features are thought to have originated from the clumping of smaller planetesimals that come to form the lobi of Arrokoth.
+The surfaces of each lobe of Arrokoth display regions of varying brightness along with various geological features such as troughs and hills.
+These geological features are thought to have originated from the clumping of smaller planetesimals that come to form the lobes of Arrokoth.
 The brighter regions of Arrokoth's surface, especially its bright lineation features, are thought to have resulted from the deposition of material that have rolled down from hills on Arrokoth, as surface gravity on Arrokoth is sufficient for this to occur.

-The smaller lobus, Weeyo, bears a large depression feature named 'Sky' (previously dubbed 'Maryland' after the home state of the New Horizons team).
+The smaller lobe, Weeyo, bears a large depression feature named 'Sky' (previously dubbed 'Maryland' after the home state of the New Horizons team).
 Assuming Sky has a circular shape, its diameter is 6.7 km, with a depth of 0.51 km.
 Sky is likely an impact crater that was formed by an object 700 m across.
 Two notably bright streaks of similar size are present within Sky, and may be remnants of avalanches where bright material rolled into the depression.
 Four subparallel troughs are present near the terminator of Weeyo, along with two possible kilometer-sized impact craters on the rim of Sky.
 The surface of Weeyo exhibits bright mottled regions separated by broad, dark regions (dm) which may have undergone scarp retreat, in which they were eroded due to the sublimation of volatiles, exposing lag deposits of darker material irradiated by sunlight.
 Another bright region (rm), located at the equatorial end of Weeyo, exhibits rough terrain along with several topographic features that have been identified as possible pits, craters, or mounds.
 Weeyo does not display distinct units of rolling topography near Sky, likely as a result of resurfacing caused by the impact event that created the crater.